Jurassic001/AVR-2024/README.md

 - ~~Complete an autonomous flight test (takeoff, go forward, land)~~
 - Complete an autonomous flight that moves the drone along a predetermined path, with turns and holds at several points along the path
-- Refactor for new "position focused" competition and not "building focused"

 ## Repo Setup
 <!--